 Summer staff members are responsible for providing their own transportation during time off.

 Daily – Our day consists of four 1.5 hour activity periods.
 Most of our summer staff will work 3 of these 4 periods and have one of these periods off.
-These time periods are ideal for taking advantage of our natural local workout facilities (swimming, biking, hiking, running), using the staff computer, writing letters, showering, taking a nap, etc. In addition to your period off, every other night you will be off from 9:30-11:00.
+These time periods are ideal for taking advantage of our natural local workout facilities (swimming, biking, hiking, running), using the staff computers, writing letters, showering, taking a nap, etc. In addition to your period off, every other night you will be off from 9:30-11:00.
 You will check out with the director on duty at 9:30pm and must be back on site and checked in by 11:00 pm.

-Weekly – Staff members receive one 24 hour period off each week.
-Our day off begins at 12PM or 6PM and ends at 12PM or 6PM the following day.
+Weekly – Staff members receive an extended period of time off in between sessions which will amount to more than a total of 24hrs off each week.
 While there are many different places to see in the area, we are surrounded by beautiful forests and encourage you to go hiking or camping on your time off.
 Also, we’re approximately 45 minutes away from South Lake Tahoe, a great area to eat, shop and rest while away from camp.